This page provides guidance to New Zealand providers seeking to deliver a programme offshore.

 Quality assurance

-1. Describe how the offshore programme delivery meets the special criteria set out in the Offshore Programme Delivery Rules.
-These are set out and explained below.
-There is one Approval criterion and nine Accreditation criteria.
+- Describe how the offshore programme delivery meets the Offshore Programme Delivery Rules.
+These include one Approval criterion and nine Accreditation criteria (outlined below)

 Te Hono o Te Kahurangi quality assurance